 This beach is popular with families because it is patrolled all year and has playgrounds, large grassed areas, and child-friendly cafes.
 It’s also renowned for learning to surf as it is southeast facing, and Moreton Island decreases the waves.

-The Kings Beach Ocean Pool, a 25m seawater pool, is at the north end of the beach.
+The Kings Beach Ocean Pool, a 25m seawater pool, is at the north end of the beach (you can see the white umbrellas around it in the photo below).

 Caloundra’s Old Lighthouse